ctu-mrs/ctu-mrs.github.io/docs/40-api/20-frames_of_reference.md

 ## Special LATLON frame

 The geographical location of object and robots is often represented using latitude, longitude and altitude (above mean sea level).
 Due to the curved nature of the Earth's surface, the transformation between the latitude-longitude coordinates and a Cartesian coordinate system (all the above frames) is non-linear in nature.
-These non-linear transformations are not part of the tf tree maintianed by the `tf2` library.
+These non-linear transformations are not part of the tf tree maintained by the `tf2` library.
 However, the MRS system includes methods to perform transformations and can work with msgs/commands containing latitude-longitude information.
 Any msg/command having the following structure is accepted by the MRS system.
 * `frame_id`: **latlon_origin**
 * `x`: latitude in degrees
 * `y`: longitude in degrees